ravialdy/llama2-javanese/README.md

 2. Finetune LLaMA-2 to become chatbot that is fully suitable with basa Jawa.
 3. Utilize latest tools, such as DeepSpeed, TRL, and LORA PEFT to enable fast and efficient multi-GPUs training to further improve the speed.
 4. Finetune LLaMA-2 based on the translated instruct javanese from Huggingface.
-5. Simple deployment of finetuned LLaMA-2 model with Flask*.
+5. Simple deployment of finetuned LLaMA-2 model with Flask.

 ## 📘 Using This Repo